-In 2019, the natural gas transmission tariff calculation methodology was amended.
+In 2019, the natural gas transmission tariff calculation methodology was amended and in August 2020 the natural gas distribution system tariff calculation methodology was amended.

-On 15 February 2018 natural gas distribution system operator JSC "Gaso" submitted to the Regulator a proposal for new natural gas distribution tariffs.
-On 25 September 2018, the Regulator approved new distribution system tariffs establishing a new tariff structure and included a fixed fee for all groups of users, where all users cover the maintenance costs of the distribution system.
-The new tariffs entered into force on 1 January 2019.
-The tariff period was set for two years, but the Regulator allows the system operator to calculate new tariff values itself, if natural gas consumption changes by more than 5% compared to estimates.
-The cost base will remain the same as it was set in the calculation of tariffs.
-Tariffs will be recalculated using actual natural gas volumes.
+On 1 September 2020 natural gas distribution system operator JSC "Gaso" submitted to the Regulator a proposal for new natural gas distribution tariffs.
+On 30 April 2021, the Regulator approved new distribution system tariffs.
+The new tariffs entered into force on 1 July 2021.
+The tariff period was set for 54 months, but the Regulator allowed the system operator to calculate new tariff values itself, in accordance with the methodology.